Brebeuf Jesuit Preparatory School: History

 In 2019, Charles C. Thompson, the Archbishop of Indianapolis, stated that the school would no longer be entitled to identify as Catholic, because administrators disobeyed him when renewing the contract of a teacher in a same-sex marriage.
-On September 23, the Holy See temporarily suspended Thompson's decree.
+On September 23 of the same year, the Jesuits appealed his decision to the Congregation for Catholic Education in Rome, which temporarily rescinded Thompson's order.
+In 2020, the Holy See assigned Cardinal Joseph Tobin to mediate the dispute.